pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_alignments.rst

 Something I have been looking into is **recoding protein alignments into amino acid groups**, for example the 6 Dayhoff groups, for analysis.
-That uses the :meth:`Alignment.Alignment.recodeDayhoff()` method or the :meth:`Alignment.Alignment.recodeProteinIntoGroups` method.
+That uses the :meth:`p4.alignment.Alignment.recodeDayhoff()` method or the :meth:`p4.alignment.Alignment.recodeProteinIntoGroups` method.
 Here the amino acid symbols are recoded to the numerals.
 For example in Dayhoff recoding, since C (Cysteine) is in a group by itself, it is simply recoded as 1, but the amino acids S, T, P, A, and G are all